Where Is Tucson Arizona?

 • You'll see spring flowers, creosote bushes, a variety of grasses, palo verde & mesquite trees, etc.

-• In turn the flora helps support the wildlife, like roadrunners, javelina & desert tortoise.
+• In turn the flora helps support Tucson's Native Fauna/Wildlife, like roadrunners, javelina & desert tortoise.

-Girl holding a young desert tortoise in the Sonoran Desert of Saguaro National ParkOur granddaughter noted this young Desert Tortoise,
+Girl holding a young desert tortoise in the Sonoran Desert of Saguaro National ParkOur granddaughter saw a young Desert Tortoise, when we drove thru Saguaro National Park West.
+She moved it away from the road.

 Culture and History